-- 2.3.1 Broadcasters have an obligation to serve the public interest at all times. - 2.3.2 Public Interest obligations of broadcasters include but are not limited to: - (a) Provision of uninterrupted services throughout the entire term of their respective licences; - (b) Observance of the local content quotas as prescribed by the Authority from time to time; - (c) Protection of minors, children, and viewers from indecent programming or potentially harmful content; - (d) Accuracy and impartiality in gathering and presentation of news and information; - (e) Representation of a wide range of views and opinions when broadcasting controversial issues of public interest; - (f) Safeguarding the right of citizens and groups to defend themselves if they have been attacked on air (right of reply); - (g) Separation of advertising from editorial programming; - (h) Providing equitable coverage and opportunities to registered political parties/candidates participating in an election and in particular to presidential candidates; - (i) Provision of public notices of emergency or public disaster announcements at no charge upon the request of a person authorized by the Government; - (j) Special rates for and mandatory airing of commercials on issues of public interest; - (k) Access to broadcasting services by persons with disabilities particularly news and events of national importance.
+- 2.3.1 Broadcasters have an obligation to serve the public interest at all times. - 2.3.2 Public Interest obligations of broadcasters include but are not limited to: - (a) Provision of uninterrupted services throughout the entire term of their respective licences, with the exception of periods of service interruptions that have been duly notified to and authorized by the Authority as provided in the respective licences: - (b) Observance of the local content quotas as prescribed by the Authority from time to time; - (c) Protection of minors, children, and viewers from indecent programming or potentially harmful content; - (d) Accuracy and impartiality in gathering and presentation of news and information; - (e) Representation of a wide range of views and opinions when broadcasting controversial issues of public interest; - (f) Safeguarding the right of citizens and groups to defend themselves if they have been attacked on air (right of reply); - (g) Separation of advertising from editorial programming;

-2.4 General obligations for broadcasting stations
+- (h) Providing equitable coverage and opportunities to registered political parties/candidates participating in an election and in particular to presidential candidates; - (i) Provision of public notices and announcements offered at no cost, to raise public awareness regarding matters of public interest and in the event of occurrence of disaster, emergency or pandemic, upon the request by a person authorized by the government; - (j) Special rates for and mandatory airing of commercials on issues of public interest; - (k) Access to broadcasting services by persons with disabilities particularly news and events of national importance.

-2.4.1 Ensure that all aspects of their programming respect the dignity of individuals and basic rights of others;
+2.4 General Obligations for Broadcasting Stations

-- 2.4.2 Respect professional and generally accepted values, ethical and moral standards while creating and editing programmes; - 2.4.3 Responsible for the broadcast materials relayed on their stations, regardless of their source, as well as professional activities of its employees; - 2.4.4 Schedule programme materials that adhere to generally accepted standards of decency.
-These standards include but are not limited to respect of ethnic, cultural, economic and religious diversities; - 2.4.5 Ensure special attention in programmes is dedicated to treatment of vulnerable persons who appear in these programmes; - 2.4.6 Publish and make their editorial policies publicly available.
+- 2.4.1 Ensure that all aspects of their programming respect the dignity of individual and basic rights of others; - 2.4.2 Respect professional and generally accepted values, ethical and moral standards while creating and editing programmes; - 2.4.3 Responsible for the broadcast materials relayed on their stations, regardless of their source, as well as professional activities of its employees; - 2.4.4 Schedule programme materials that adhere to generally accepted standards of decency.
+These standards include but are not limited to respect of age, ethnic, cultural, economic and religious diversities; - 2.4.5 Ensure special attention in programmes is dedicated to treatment of vulnerable persons who appear in these programmes or are the targeted audience; - 2.4.6 Publish and make their editorial policies publicly available.

-SECTION 3: WATERSHED PERIOD
+CLAUSE 3: WATERSHED PERIOD